- Bobbi Hazeltine

 Career Coaching Highlights:

-Bobbi Hazeltine enters her 19th year as Head Coach of the WWCC Warrior Women.
-She has won 388 games as the WWCC helm, and her teams have qualified for the NWAC Tournament 16 of her 18 years.
-Last season, her Warriors went all the way to the Championship game of the NWAC tournament before falling to league-rival Spokane in overtime.
+Bobbi Hazeltine enters her 24th year as Head Coach of the WWCC Warrior Women.
+She has won 496 games at the WWCC helm, and her teams have qualified for the NWAC Tournament 20 of her 23 years, with one year being a non-tourney year due to Covid.

 Coach Hazeltine was inducted into the Idaho Athletic Hall of Fame in 2008.
 She was honored because of her coaching success in the state of Idaho.
 She served as the Head Volleyball and Girls’ Basketball Coach at Troy High School for 13 years, winning 246 volleyball matches and 253 basketball games.
 She also won nine state championships in the two sports.

 Coach Hazeltine was born and raised in Idaho, and she received her Bachelor’s Degree and Master’s Degree from the University of Idaho.

 At WWCC, Hazeltine believes in a very disciplined program, centered around fundamentals.
 She stresses excellence in the classroom, saying that, “Our players are students first, athletes second.”
 Almost every player in Hazeltine’s program has graduated with an AA Degree, and most have gone on to four-year colleges or universities.
 Hazeltine has placed many of her players in solid four-year basketball programs, with a handful of them playing at the Division 1 Level.